-Other states with mandates for breast density notification that are currently operational include Alabama, California, Maryland, New York, Pennsylvania, Texas, and Virginia.
-In addition, Hawaii, Nevada, North Carolina, Oregon and Tennessee have enacted notification laws that will take effect in 2014.
+Other states with mandates for breast density notification that are currently operational include Alabama, California, Maryland, New York, Texas, and Virginia.
+In addition, Hawaii, Nevada, North Carolina, Oregon, Pennsylvania, and Tennessee have enacted notification laws that will take effect in 2014.

 In addition to Connecticut, Illinois (effective 1/2014) and Indiana have mandates in place requiring insurance coverage for supplementary screening tests.
 The mandates in Illinois and Connecticut require coverage of ultrasound in women with dense breasts.
-The breast density law in Indiana requires insurance plans to provide coverage of "appropriate medical screening, tests, or examinations of women with dense breasts," without mention of specific modalities.
-As mentioned above, Pennsylvania currently has a mandate in effect on notification, and a bill on coverage for supplemental screening tests is pending.
-Both houses of the New Jersey state legislature have amended and passed a bill regarding breast density notification and insurance coverage for ultrasound, but the bill has not yet been signed by the Governor.
+The breast density law in Indiana requires insurance plans to provide coverage of "appropriate medical screening, tests, or examinations of women with dense breasts," without mention of specific modalities.132 As mentioned above, Pennsylvania will be enacting a mandate on notification, and a bill on coverage for supplemental screening tests is pending.
+Finally, the New Jersey Senate has passed a bill regarding breast density notification and insurance coverage for ultrasound, which is now being considered by the New Jersey Assembly.

-States that are currently considering notification bills include Delaware, Georgia, Iowa, Michigan, Ohio, South Carolina, and Washington.
+States that are currently considering notification bills include Colorado, Delaware, Georgia, Iowa, Michigan, Ohio, South Carolina, and Washington.